s-nlp/russe_detox_2022/README.md

 # The First Competition on Detoxification for Russian

-This repository contains the data and scripts for the [Detoxification shared task](https://russe.nlpub.org/2022/tox/) at Dialogue-2022.
+This repository contains the data and scripts for the [Text Detoxification shared task RUSSE2022](https://russe.nlpub.org/2022/tox/) at Dialogue-2022.
 You can participate in the shared task by submitting your models to [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/642).

 ## Baselines

 We provide two baselines:
 - **Delete** -- this is an unsupervised rule-based detoxification model which removes all rude and swear words.
 The vocabulary of swear words is provided.
-- **Fine-tuned T5** -- this is a supervised model which is based on a Russian [T5](https://arxiv.org/abs/1910.10683) (Transformer pre-trained on a large number of tasks) which was fine-tuned on the parallel detoxification data which we provide.
+- **Fine-tuned T5** -- this is a supervised model which is based on a Russian [T5](https://arxiv.org/abs/1910.10683) (Transformer pre-trained on a large number of tasks) which was fine-tuned on the parallel detoxification data which we provide. 🤗[ruT5-base-detox](https://huggingface.co/s-nlp/ruT5-base-detox)

 ## Data